EndrexAkoto/Code_Card/README.md

 - Body-parser: To parse incoming request bodies.
 -

+Usage
+- There is a landing page where the user sees questions based on categoreies: JavaScript, Python and C.

 Conclusion
 - This Flashcard Quiz Application is fun and intrerative way to learn new information.
 With its user-friendly interface and engaging features, it aims to enhance the learning exprience for users of all ages.
 Enjoy quizzing yourself and improving your knowledge!